Gareth Ainsworth: Wimbledon

 He moved to Premier League side Wimbledon in November 1998 for a £2 million fee, again a club record for Port Vale.
 His time at Wimbledon would be dominated by struggles against injury.
-He played just eight times in the 1998–99 season, failing to score.
-He was limited to just two appearances in 1999–2000, though in the first of these, a 3–3 draw with Newcastle United at St James' Park, he scored two goals, including a last minute equaliser.
-At the end of the season the "Dons"' were relegated into the First Division.
+He played eight times in the 1998–99 season, failing to score.
+He was limited to just two appearances in 1999–2000, though in the first of these, a 3–3 draw with Newcastle United at St James' Park, he scored two goals, including a last-minute equaliser.
+At the end of the season, the "Dons"' were relegated to the First Division.

-He regained his fitness by January 2001, and managed twelve league and six FA Cup games in 2000–01.
-After missing the entire first half of the 2001–02 campaign, he returned to fitness only to find that he had lost his first team place due to the form of promising youngster Jobi McAnuff.
+He regained his fitness by January 2001 and managed twelve league and six FA Cup games in 2000–01.
+After missing the entire first half of the 2001–02 campaign, he returned to fitness only to find that he had lost his first-team place due to the form of promising youngster Jobi McAnuff.
 Ainsworth was told that he was to be released in summer 2002, and was allowed to join former club Preston North End on loan in April 2002.
 He played five games for Preston, scoring one goal against Coventry City.
-He returned to Wimbledon to find that he was to be offered a new contract, after the club announced it was considering a potentially lucrative move to Milton Keynes.
+He returned to Wimbledon to find that he was to be offered a new contract after the club announced it was considering a potentially lucrative move to Milton Keynes.

 After six appearances for the "Dons" in 2002–03, he was allowed to join Walsall on loan in December.
 He scored for the "Saddlers" against Nottingham Forest, but his loan deal was not extended.
-He scored twice in nine games upon his return to Wimbledon, before March 2003, when he moved to Second Division club Cardiff City on a short-term deal for a "small fee".
-The "Bluebirds" won promotion to the First Division as play-off winners, though Ainsworth played no part in the victory over Queens Park Rangers in the final at the Millennium Stadium.
-His stay with the club was brief, as manager Lennie Lawrence told him that he could not guarantee him a first team spot.
+He scored twice in nine games upon his return to Wimbledon before March 2003, when he moved to Second Division club Cardiff City on a short-term deal for a "small fee".
+The "Bluebirds" won promotion to the First Division as play-off winners.
+However, Ainsworth played no part in the victory over Queens Park Rangers in the final at the Millennium Stadium.
+His stay with the club was brief, as manager Lennie Lawrence told him that he could not guarantee him a first-team spot.
 Both before and after his release from Cardiff he was linked with a permanent move back to Walsall, but manager Colin Lee had limited funds available for new players.